nathan-createcode/sql-data-warehouse-project/README.md

 ## ⭐ About Me

-Hi tthere i'm **Nathan Maulana Achmadi**, i'm a student, aspiring & enthusiast with data engineering and cloud system & architecture
+Hi there i'm **Nathan Maulana Achmadi**, i'm a student, aspiring & enthusiast with data engineering and cloud system & architecture